oscarvalente/price-tag/README.md

      * tech debt: extension appearance update does complex logic when domain is not passed - no need, we always have the current domain ✅
      * BUG: if the URL changes and THERE IS NO canonical update then don't trust current canonical ✅
      * BUG: On full page refresh it doesn't seem to use canonical but it should - listen to tab full refresh? ✅
-     * BUG: After delete item highlights do not happen and cursor isn't pointer ❗❗
+     * ~BUG: After delete item highlights do not happen and cursor isn't pointer~ ⚠️
      * Add overlay shadow behind modal
      * Allow HTML modal messages ❗
      * Error handling: Check storage.sync "QUOTA_BYTES_PER_ITEM quota exceeded" error ❗